petrpajdla/stat4arch/index.md

 - R objects (vector, matrix, data frame) and sub-setting.
 - Getting help in R.
 - Notion of packages in R.
-- Organizing projects in R.
-- Reading data into R (`readr` package).

 Slides are [here](https://rpubs.com/knytt/stat4arch_2022-03-03) and example files for reading data into R exercise are [here](https://1url.cz/@stat4arch01).